Odhams Press: Magazine and book publishing

+On 28 January 1918 the Long Acre print works was hit by a bomb during a German air raid.
+There were 38 killed and 90 injured; it was the most damaging single bomb strike in the German bombing campaign.

 Odhams acquired a 51% share in the Trades Union Congress paper the Daily Herald in 1930 (by that point, Odhams was already publishing The Sunday People).
 A promotion campaign ensued, and in 1933, the Herald became the world's best-selling daily newspaper, with certified net sales of 2 million.
 This accomplishment set off a war with more conservative London papers, such as the Daily Express.

 By 1937 Odhams had founded the first colour weekly, Woman, for which it set up and operated a dedicated high-speed print works.
-Later, Odhams expanded into book publishing, for example publishing Winston Churchill's Painting as a Pastime (1965), Rupert Gunnis's Dictionary of British Sculptors 1660–1851 (1953), and an edition of the complete works of William Shakespeare.
+Odhams also expanded into book publishing, for example publishing Winston Churchill's Painting as a Pastime (1965), Rupert Gunnis's Dictionary of British Sculptors 1660–1851 (1953), and an edition of the complete works of William Shakespeare.

 In 1954, Odhams Press Hall was built in Watford, designed by Yates, Cook and Derbyshire.
 The building was later protected by the Watford Borough Council because of the innovative clock tower, which houses a water tank for use in printing.

 In the 1950s, Odhams was one of London's three leading magazine publishers – along with Newnes/Pearson and the Hulton Press.

 Throughout the 1960s, Odhams Books Ltd (likewise founded by Odhams Press) operated the Companion Book Club (CBC).
 This published a large series of hardcover novels.